-I recently heard a broadcast by Jagdish Sheth where he talked about a concept that he discusses in his new book “The 4A’s of Marketing”.
+Some time ago I heard a broadcast by Jagdish Sheth where he talked about a concept that he discusses in his new book “The 4A’s of Marketing”.
 The concept of the 4A’s of marketing adds a whole new and refreshing dimension to the marketing definition and was a truly eye-opening message for me.
 I’d like to share a few key points about why the 4A’s will absolutely change all your preconceptions about marketing.

-One of the first lessons any person new to marketing is exposed to is “The 5 P’s of Marketing” While I use the 5P’s the number can vary from four to eight depending upon the source.
+One of the first lessons any person new to marketing is exposed to is “The 4P’s of Marketing” While I use the 5P’s, when In include “People”, the number of P’s can vary from four to eight depending upon the source.

-The 5P’s which are:
+The 4P’s are:

 Product – This is what you are selling.